msszczep/pequod-cljs/README.md

 * red otherwise

 To reset the app, simply refresh the page.
-Note that iterations only proceed in one trajectory; if you want to "rewind" you must refresh the page and repeat the process.
+Note that iterations only proceed in one trajectory; if you want to "rewind", you must refresh the page and repeat the process.

 ## Using the Command Line